SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 Note that this option only applies to fields marked with `(required)` and not to the fields referenced via any other options.

+If `(goes)` option is used, the error message can be customized with the `(goes).msg_format` parameter.
+Note that the message should contain two "`%s`" insertion points: first for the name of the field declaring the option and second for the name of the field targeted by the option.

 ### When `(required)` is implicit